Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Results

 \subsection{RQ2: Limitations in Uncertainty Estimation for NLP Tasks}

 {In this RQ, we further explore two limitations of evaluated uncertainty estimation methods.}

 { { \textbf{Influence of prompt.}} An intriguing anomaly in RQ1 is Llama2, which underperforms significantly on summarization and translation, and its uncertainty estimation for all four tasks is ineffective.
 This is counter-intuitive.
 After manually investigating some randomly chosen samples, we found this might be because of the input prompt.
-Using a fine-tuned chat version of Llama2, we incorporated a system prompt template shown in the original paper, starting with \textit{You are a helpful, respectful, and honest assistant ...}
+Using a fine-tuned chat version of Llama2, we incorporated a system prompt template shown in the original paper, starting with

 However, this prompt template has three downsides.
 We will use the WMT-14 translation task as examples: (1) The LLM will sometimes directly reject to respond, offering something such as `` I cannot provide a translation for that statement as it is not factually coherent.''
 (2) The LLM misinterprets examples in the in-context prompt, translating the (fixed) example itself.
-This leads to duplicate translations and results in poor performance in translation.
+This leads to duplicate translations and results in poor translation performance.
 (3) Many of the responses will begin with greetings such as `` Thank you for your kind and respectful instructions! '' Each of these three scenarios can negatively affect the calculation of multi-inference uncertainty, as the fine-tuned responses from the LLM, to some extent, surpass inherent randomness.

-To study the prompt influence further, we removed the system prompt and re-run all the experiments on Llama2. \displayoncondition{The full results are shown on our website.} Overall, there's a significant increase in all correlations, encompassing the original two high-performing QA tasks.
+To study the prompt influence further, we removed the system prompt and re-run all the experiments on Llama2.
+The results are shown in Table~\ref{tab:llama2_extra}.
+Overall, there's a significant increase in all correlations, encompassing the original two high-performing QA tasks.
 When comparing the top-1 scores across the four tasks, the average increase in the absolute value of correlation coefficients is 0.272.
-The most notable improvement is observed in the WMT-14 dataset, where the correlation shifts from -0.190 to -0.746. \responseline{Given that RLHF-based prompt tuning is pivotal for SOTA chat models, such as open-sourced Llama2 and commercial ChatGPT, it might be better for future work to take this into consideration when designing new methods.}
+The most notable improvement is observed in the WMT-14 dataset, where the correlation shifts from -0.190 to -0.746. {Given that RLHF-based prompt tuning is pivotal for SOTA chat models, such as open-sourced Llama2 and commercial ChatGPT, it might be better for future work to take this into consideration when designing new methods.}